I started like you… I was dreaming of going electric, having perfect control over temperature and process, and ultimately, making better beer.

 My electrical background was kind of limited and I was afraid that I could not get it done by myself.
 On the other hand, I was sure that I wouldn’t spend 1.5k on a control panel.

-I did a lot of research and finally came up with a plan for my personalized control panel.
+I did a lot of research and finally came up with a plan for my personalised control panel.
 If I can do it, you can do it!

 I built it with functionality, quality, security and cost in mind.
 It has everything needed in my opinion.